Keith Rossiter

 Keith Rossiter (born 16 January 1984) is an Irish hurling coach, manager and former player.
-He has been manager of the Wexford senior team since 2023.
+He was the manager of the Wexford senior team from 2023 until 2026.
 He played for Wexford Senior Championship club Oulart–The Ballagh and was a member of the Wexford senior team for 12 seasons, during which time he usually lined out as a full-back.

 Playing career

 Waterford Institute of Technology

 As a student at the Waterford Institute of Technology, Rossiter immediately became involved in hurling as a member of the Waterford IT freshers' team.
 He joined the senior hurling team during his second year.

 On 6 March 2004, Rossiter lined out at centre-back when the Waterford Institute of Technology faced University College Cork in the Fitzgibbon Cup final.
 He ended the game with his first winners' medal as Waterford IT retained the title following an 0–11 to 0–9 victory.

 On 4 March 2006, Rossiter played in a second Fitzgibbon Cup final in three years.
 Lining out at right corner-back he claimed a second winners' medal after a 4–13 to 0–8 defeat of University College Dublin.